joeyagreco/dotfiles/README.md

 # terminal

-# Setting up a New Computer
+# Setting up a new computer

 1. Clone this repo
 2. Create a `.zshrc.local` file in the root dir to keep local config